-Detailed information is presented in Appendix 1 (Boilers) and Appendix 4 (Boilers City).
+Detailed information is presented in Appendix 1 (Boilers).

 Calculation of Baseline Carbon Emissions

-There are 3 types of GHG emissions involved in the baseline scenario:
+There are 4 types of GHG emissions involved in the baseline scenario:

-- 1) CO2 emissions from boilers operated by Donetsk region DH systems.
-Baseline calculations were based on the assumption that baseline emissions during any report year (2008-2012) remain the same as in the basis year 2003. - 2) CO2 emissions due to electricity consumption from the grid, which will be replaced after installation of CHP units. - 3) CO2 emissions due to electricity consumption from the grid, which will be saved at the boiler houses after frequency controllers installation.
+- 1) CO2 emissions from boilers operated by LE "Krymteplocomunenergo" DH systems.
+Baseline calculations were based on the assumption that baseline emissions during any report year (2008-2012) remain the same as in the basis year 2003. - 2) CO2 emissions from power plant(s) due to power production to the grid, which will be replaced after installation of CHP units. - 3) CO2 emissions from power plant(s) due to power production to the grid, which consumed by boiler houses and central heating points where frequency controllers will be installed. - 4) CH4 emissions from Simferopol landfill.

-Carbon Emission factors (CEF) for 2008-2012 are taken from Table B1 "Baseline carbon emission factors for JI projects generating electricity" and Table B2 "Baseline carbon emission factors for JI projects reducing electricity consumption" of operational Guidelines for PDD's of JI projects (ERUPT 4, Senter, the Netherlands).
+Carbon Emission factor (CEF) for 2008-2012 is taken from Table B1 "Baseline carbon emission factors for JI projects generating electricity" of operational Guidelines for PDD's of JI projects (ERUPT 4, Senter, the Netherlands).